addr2data/webinar-01/README.rst

 The basics
 ~~~~~~~~~~

-- A VPC component that allows communication between your VPC and the Internet.
+- Allows communication between your VPC and the Internet.

 - Internet Gateways are highly-available and scalable.